How to Care for Mums for Plenty of Fall Color

 Keep the soil the mums are in moist, but not wet.
 Fertilizing these particular flowers is not necessary.
 You should also take time to remove spent and faded blooms to encourage even more buds to open and you will have beautiful, colorful mums throughout the season.

 How to Care for Them Through the Winter

-After a few hard frosts the foliage on your mums will begin to brown.
-It is time to replant potted mums into your garden and, if you had put mums into beds for temporary fall color, you may want to transplant them to another location.
-Choose a location with well-draining soil.
-Many times, it isn't the cold that kills mums, but the ice that forms around the roots if the mums are sitting in water.
+After a few hard touches of frost, the foliage on your mums will begin to brown.
+That means it is time to replant potted mums in your garden.
+Also, if you had put mums into beds for temporary fall color, you may want to transplant them to another location as well.
+When repotting or relocating your mums, make sure to choose a location with well-draining soil.
+Many times, it isn't necessarily the cold weather itself that kills mums, but the ice that forms around the roots if the mums are sitting in water.
 Soil that drains properly is key to successfully overwintering mums.
 You may also want to choose a location that is somewhat sheltered from strong, cold winter winds, which can also be harsh on mums.

-Once in the ground, cut the stems of the mums to 3 to 4 inches above the ground.
-Leaving a little bit of the stems will ensure that next year you have a full plant, as the new stems will grow from these trimmed stems.
-Once the ground has frozen, add a layer of mulch, either straw or leaves, over the plant to help keep it insulated.
-This keeps the ground from going through a cycle of warming-freezing-warming which only serves to confuse the plant as the whether it should stay dormant or begin putting out new growth.
-Watch for new foliage in the spring, fertilize with an organic fertilizer, and pinch every 2-4 weeks to ensure you have sturdy plants come fall.
+Once in the ground, cut the stems of the mums at three to four inches above the ground.
+Leaving a little bit of the stems will ensure that you have a full plant next year, as the new stems will grow from these trimmed stems.
+Once the ground has frozen, add a layer of either mulch, straw, or leaves over the plant to help keep it insulated.
+This keeps the ground from going through a cycle of warming-freezing-warming which only serves to confuse the plant as to whether it should stay dormant or begin putting out new growth.
+Watch for new foliage in the spring, fertilize with an organic fertilizer, and pinch every two to four weeks to ensure you have sturdy plants come fall.